uie-com/cc-pdf/README.md

 - **Dynamic PDFs** – Always up-to-date exports from linked Google Docs.
 - **Simple API** – Create and retrieve PDF links programmatically.
 - **Serverless hosting** – Runs as a Next.js app on Netlify.
-- **Automation-ready** – Works seamlessly with no database servers or manual maintenance.
+- **Automation-ready** – Works seamlessly with no manual maintenance.

 ## 🌐 How It Works